Want your Christmas tree to stay fresh and green through the season and beyond? Try these simple tips.

-Here’s a how-to guide that offers our secrets for making your cut Christmas tree last throughout the entire season.
+Here’s a how-to guide that offers our secrets for making your cut Christmas tree last throughout the entire holiday season.

 You’ll need a:

 - Drill/driver and 1/2-inch bit